-Kres Chophouse offers a truly unmatched dining experience.
+Kres Chophouse offers an unmatched dining experience.
 The elegant atmosphere is equally well-suited to romantic outings and business meetings.
-The service is always on-par, and the prices are reasonable.
-Start off with blackened sea scallops, and then move into a flawless filet with a side of cheddar rosemary mashed potatoes.
+The service is always excellent, and the prices are reasonable.
+Start with blackened sea scallops followed by a flawless filet with a side of garlic parsnip mashed potatoes.

 Orlando, FL 32819

 What more could you ask from a happy hour than $4 martinis shaken and poured at the table?
-For starters, how about half-priced sushi, $1 fish tacos, and oysters from the raw bar for a quarter?
-In addition to a great happy hour, MoonFish has stunning atmosphere and a varied menu.
+For starters, how about half-priced sushi, fish tacos and oysters from the raw bar for prices that are a steal?
+In addition to a great happy hour, MoonFish has a stunning atmosphere and varied menu.